 Not too many friends, no dating, just my addiction, my depression and a damaged relationship with my son.
 He went from a sweet boy to a boy full of rage and hate.

-Today, however, I want to share a few tips on how I healed the most important relationship in my life.
+Today, I want to share a few tips on how I healed the most important relationship in my life.

 Work on Yourself

 The only way to continuously bring value to others is by improving yourself.
 Some of the tools I used were group meetings, videos, and books.
 Books on everything I can think of.
 Books on how addictions and triggers work.
 (Addictive drugs and behaviors provide a shortcut, flooding the brain with dopamine and other neurotransmitters).
 Books on parenting and self-improvement.
 Just to mention a few.
-Goal setting, writing down your parenting and life goals, and learning how to follow through on them.
+Goal setting, writing down your parenting and life goals and learning how to follow through on them.

 Stop pretending to the outside world.
 I looked like a girl who had it all together.
 My son was the perfect, well-behaved, respectful kid (which he is).
 However, the reality was that I was in pain and constantly planning the details of who I would leave my son with when I was gone. ( Who can I trust to do a better job at parenting?)
-Then afterwards, feeling petty for not ever having the courage to do that.
+Then afterward, feeling petty for not ever having the courage to do that.
 Just never feeling good enough.
 It now amazes me how much energy goes into faking a perfect life.
 The people who truly want to love you will help and support you.
 Not “fix you”, but help you get out of your situation.
 (Fixing yourself is your responsibility).

-Get rid of the Guilt
+Get Rid of Guilt

-Having guilt as a parent is not only exhausting, but is keeping you from parenting.
+Having guilt as a parent is not only exhausting but is keeping you from parenting.
 Buying things for your kids to make up for the lost time is irresponsible and expensive.
 Not disciplining your kid because of the guilt of past mistakes is hurting and sending the wrong message to your child.
 You can’t make up time.
 Start building from now and heal the relationship.

 Surround yourself with positive people.
-Perhaps by parents you admire who you can follow in their footsteps.
+Perhaps by parents, you admire who you can follow in their footsteps.
 Friends, not the party girlfriends who sugarcoat everything, but friends who care and give you some tough love.

 Understand that if a relationship is hurt there might be some resistance and pushback.
 This was definitely my case.
 It wasn’t until he felt safe and saw consistency that the relationship healed.
 Until then, keep loving and giving lots of kisses.